Skip to main content

 Real Estate Agent Explains Expired Listings

-A listing may as long as the seller and REALTOR® agree to.
+A listing may remain active for as long as the seller and real estate agent agree to it.
 Some listings can be more than 3 years!
 Some homes take longer to sell than others (especially very expensive homes).
-Also, some listings expire only to be renewed by the seller with the same REALTOR® or a different one.
-In the case of a renewal, a listing will get a new MLS® number as well.
+Also, some listings expire only to be renewed by the seller with the same real estate agent or a different one.
+In the case of a renewal, a listing will get a new MLS number as well.

 Listings expiring is only one of many ways a property goes from active to inactive.
 Other ways include cancelling, withdrawing or selling a listing.